yugr/sortcheck/README.md

 Various TODOs are scattered all over the codebase.
 High-level stuff:
-* investigate errors found in Ubuntu
+* (!!) investigate errors found in Ubuntu
-* use /etc/ld.so.preload instead of LD\_PRELOAD to also cover daemons
+* (!) print array elements which triggered errors
-* print array elements which triggered errors
+* (!) write comments
-* write comments
+* do not report repetative errors for some comparison function
 * filter out trivial stuff (strcmp, short sizes are likely to be ints, etc.)